 1. Salary sacrifice

-One of the simplest tax saving strategies with super is salary sacrificing.
+One of the simplest tax-saving strategies with super is salary sacrificing.
 Arrange with your employer to make personal contributions to your super straight from your pre-tax salary.
 This will reduce your taxable income, putting more money in your pocket and boosting your super balance in the process.
-Just ensure that your personal and employer contributions don’t exceed the $25,000 concessional contribution cap.
-Any amount over the $25,000 concessional contribution cap will be taxed at the top tax bracket.
+Just ensure that your deductible personal and employer contributions don’t exceed the $27,500 concessional contribution cap (or carry-forward concessional contribution cap if your total super balance is less than $500,000).
+Any amount over the concessional contribution cap will be taxed at the top tax bracket.

 2. Boost your super

 Transfer some of your savings into super as a lump sum and claim a tax deduction.
-But note that this is only an effective strategy if you haven’t yet reached $25,000 concessional contributions cap, as any amount over this cap will be taxed at the top tax bracket.
-Also keep in mind that you can’t access your super until you you retire and reach your ‘preservation age’ — between 55 and 60, depending on when you were born.
+But note that this is only an effective strategy if you haven’t yet reached the $27,500 concessional contributions cap (or carry-forward concessional contribution cap if your total super balance is less than $500,000), as any amount over this cap will be taxed at the top tax bracket.
+Also keep in mind that you can’t access your super until you retire and reach your ‘preservation age’ — between 55 and 60, depending on when you were born.
 This may not be a good strategy if you’re looking to buy a home or reach other goals and should be considered as part of your overall financial plan.

 3. Split with your partner

-You can allocate part of your super contributions to your spouse, providing you don’t exceed the $25,000 concessional contributions cap.
-This way, you’re bolstering up their balance and helping to keep a lid on yours.
+You can allocate part of your last year’s concessional super contributions to your spouse.
+That way, you’re bolstering up their balance and helping to keep a lid on yours.
 The closer you can make your super balances, the more tax effective you’ll be in retirement.

-For those who earn less than $54,837 and more than 10 percent of your income is from employment (i.e. not investment income) the government will match your after tax super contribution up to $500.
+For those who earn less than $56,112 and more than 10 percent of your income is from employment (i.e. not investment income) the government will match your after-tax super contribution up to $500.
 That’s free money you’d be crazy to turn down.

 5. Claim a tax offset for your spouse